 How Can Riders Protect Themselves?

+With proper protection, you could help save yourself from accident injuries and other motorcycle mishaps.
 Here are ways to protect yourself on a motorcycle according to the National Highway Traffic Safety Administration (NHTSA):

 - Attend a motorcycle driving course.